ViMMRC 2.0 -- Enhancing Machine Reading Comprehension on Vietnamese Literature Text: Empirical Results

 Table \ref{results_multi_stage} illustrates the results of the mBERT and viBERT models when applied to the MAN mechanism and the NLI task.
 With the MAN mechanism, the results of both viBERT and mBERT models are improved.
 Moreover, with the integration of the NLI task, the results of the two viBERT and mBERT models are the highest on the test set of the ViMMRC 2.0 dataset, which is 55.64\% for mBERT+MAN+NLI and 58.81\% for the viBERT+MAN+NLI.
 The viBERT model with the MAN mechanism and the NLI task obtains the highest results on the test set of the ViMMRC 2.0 dataset.
 In general, the integration of the NLI improves the performance of models for reading comprehension.

 Additionally, when we evaluate the mBERT models with the MAN and NLI tasks on the ViMMRC 1.0 \cite{9247161}, the accuracy seems to decrease, which is lower than the original mBERT without NLI and MAN.
 In contrast, for the viBERT model, the MAN and NLI help increase the performance of the model significantly.
-According to the results in Table \ref{results_multi_stage_ver1}, the accuracy of the viBERT model is much higher than the original baselines in \cite{9247161} and \cite{9352127}.
+According to the results in Table \ref{results_multi_stage_ver1}, the accuracy of the viBERT with MAN and NLI, and mBERT models are much higher than other baselines in \cite{9247161} and \cite{9352127}.

 Finally, according to the authors in \cite{9247161}, the size of the training data affects the performance of the model.
 Increasing training data will improve the accuracy.
 From the experimental results in Table \ref{results_multi_stage_ver1} and Table \ref{tab_results_ver1}, it can be seen that the accuracy is improved when the model trained on the ViMMRC 2.0, which has more data.
-This also showed that ViMMRC 2.0 - an enhanced version of the previous dataset \cite{9247161}, have efficient with the multiple-choice reading comprehension models.
+This also showed that ViMMRC 2.0 - an enhanced version of the previous dataset \cite{9247161}, is efficient with the multiple-choice reading comprehension models.